UniMath/agda-unimath/src/group-theory/products-of-finite-families-of-elements-commutative-semigroups.lagda.md

 ### Properties

-#### The sum over a finite type is its sum over any count for the type
+#### The product over a finite type is its product over any count for the type

 ```agda
 module _